hacker-volodya/tvm-spec/README.md

 | Key | Description |
 | --- | ----------- |
 | mnemonic | How instruction is named in [original TVM implementation](https://github.com/ton-blockchain/ton/blob/master/crypto/vm).
 Not necessarily unique (currently only DEBUG is not unique).
 Required.
+| since_version | Global version (ConfigParam 8) which enables this instruction.
+Version 9999 means that instruction has no global version and currently unavailable in mainnet.
 | doc | Free-form human-friendly information which should be used for documentation purposes only.
 Required.
 | doc.category | Category of instruction (examples: cont_loops, stack_basic, dict_get).
 Required.
 | doc.description | Free-form markdown description of instruction.
 Required.